-Naturally, as a psychologist, I’ve also written some pieces about the human mind.
+As a psychologist, I’ve written some pieces about the human mind.
 One example is, How To Deal With Negative Feedback When It Feels Personal.
 Another article covers how it isn’t happiness but emotional resilience that protects you from depression.

-I’ve been doing a lot of online article writing.
-Some examples are, What you Need to Know to Transition Effectively to Writing Online and if you can re-use an engagement ring.
+I’ve been doing a lot of online article writing that isn't related to psychology.
+I wrote an article about Effective Email Communication.
+Then there's this article that explores if you can re-use an engagement ring.
 Yes, that last one does sound like a boring topic, but the history of why we view diamonds the way we do is anything but.

 Want to see more work samples?
 Then check out my extended portfolio or send me an email.
 Just follow the instructions and tell me what you’re looking for.
 Then, I’ll gladly give you other content to look at.